 Community Health Needs Assessments

 Pay My Bill

 Pregnancy Health News

 Newborn Intensive Care Unit (NICU)

 Every day, around the clock, our

 nationally recognized staff

-Our 47-bed Level II and Level III NICU is the regional referral center for the state of Alaska serving all Alaskans, including the Alaska Native and military populations.
-We are able to serve all of Alaska through our partnership with LifeMed transport services with a specialized prenatal team.
-For those families traveling from outside of Anchorage,
+Our 66-bed NICU is the regional referral center for the state of Alaska serving all Alaskans, including the Alaska Native and military populations.
+We are able to serve all of Alaska through our partnership with LifeMed transport services and our specialized NICU Transport Team.
+The NICU Transport Team will pick up newborns from around the state who need Level III care and bring them back to the Providence NICU.
+For those families traveling to Providence from outside of Anchorage,

 Providence Hickel House